2012maymadness/2012maymadness/README.md

 > Neutral about most ships, just do not force ships onto me.

 > My patreon has more info.
-Make sure you check the date updated - as i don't update it /that/ frequently... whoops?
+Make sure you check the date updated - as i don't update it *that* frequently... whoops?

+> I recently did a friendlist purge.
+I'm sorry if i unfriended you.

 ### 𖥔 　　　　　　　【 [PATREON](https://www.patreon.com/c/supportingconstellation/about) 】　—　【 [ATABOOK](https://thatonedockdweller.atabook.org/) 】